Loading

 Will AI replace Economists?

-What tasks are most exposed to AI for Economists?
+Which economist tasks are most exposed to AI?